pbinkley/microcopying_1940/index.markdown

 much time to that.
-We know of such projects as Project A of the Library of Congress, and we know of the great newspaper project carried on by the University of Chicago and the American Library Association, and the work of the Maison de <span style="page" id="page35">[p.35]</span> La Chimie in Paris, and there are others that are being carried out.
+We know of such projects as Project A of the Library of Congress, and we know of the great newspaper project carried on by the University of Chicago and the American Library Association, and the work of the Maison de <span class="page" id="page35">[p.35]</span> La Chimie in Paris, and there are others that are being carried out.
 At Brown there is a new laboratory.
 Mr. Roosen-Runge, what are you actually doing there now?</p>